pflanze/cj50/doc-output/cj50/CStr.h.md

 character after it to signal the end of the text.
 There is no length information, the length has to be determined by walking the array until encountering the '\0' character (`strlen` will do that).
-In addition to `cstr` it guarantees that there are no '\0' characters contained in the text (functions generating `CStr` must verify for that to be true).
+Additionally `CStr` guarantees that there are no '\0' characters contained in the text, i.e. the string is not accidentally cut short; functions generating `CStr` from strings that allow embedded '\0' (like `String`) must check that this is true.

 ## CStrError {#zero_CStrError}